-The Working Time Regulations 1998 (WTR 1998) provide provisions on holiday leave notice for workers and employers.
-It is also possible to have variations on these provisions in place that suit your business.
+The Working Time Regulations 1998 (WTR 1998) provide provisions on annual leave notice for workers and employers.
+It is also possible to vary these provisions to suit your business.
 Find out how much holiday notice is required for an employee booking annual leave and refusing a holiday request in this guide.

 It’s a legal requirement for a worker to give notice for taking their statutory holiday.
 This notice period needs to be at least twice as long as the period of annual leave requested.
-For example, if an employee wants to take two weeks’ holiday leave, they need to request this at least one month in advance of the start of that holiday.
+For example, if an employee wants to take two weeks’ annual leave, they need to request this at least four weeks in advance of the start of that holiday.

-An employer also needs to provide notice for holiday to employees when it comes to refusing a request.
+An employer also needs to provide notice to employees when it comes to refusing a request.
 Note that this is referred to as the employer’s counter-notice.
-According to WTR 1998, an employer must give notice of at least the total length of the leave period before the date upon which the holiday is due to start.
-As an example, refusing a five-day holiday would require notice at least five working days before the holiday starts.
+According to the WTR 1998, this must be given at least as many calendar days before the date on which the leave is due to start as the number of days which the employer is refusing.
+As an example, refusing a five-day holiday would require notice at least five calendar days before the holiday starts.

 If you want to refuse part of a holiday request, the notice required equals the number of days you wish to refuse.
-For instance, if an employee has requested a five-day holiday but you only want them to take three days of that off, you would need to refuse the remaining days only two working days before the leave commences.
+For instance, if an employee has requested a five-day holiday but you only want them to take three days’ leave, you would need to refuse the remaining days at least two calendar days before the leave commences.

 Notice for cancelling annual leave